FreeOurKnowledge/website/funding.md

 ~~eLife innovation sprint 4-5 Sept (2 June 2019)~~ \

 ### Long-term funding options
-* charge organisations and non-researchers to use platform (suggested in Wellcome proposal)
+* charge organisations and non-researchers to use platform
 * seek small amounts of funding from academic unions, universities etc.
 * charge a fee to users who want more detailed information on pledge data, e.g. country of pledge origin, career level
 * charge a hosting fee for campaigns that include a crowdfunding component